kmr5554/Tandem_PSC_Calculator/README.md

   <img src="img/TSC.png" width="300" />
 </p>

-## Shockley-Queisser Limit Calculator - Modified Version
+# :bulb: Shockley-Queisser Limit Calculator - Modified Version

 This repository contains my modified version of the Shockley-Queisser Limit Calculator, a Jupyter notebook originally designed for calculating the detailed balance limit for the efficiency of a single-junction solar cell.
 The original concept was published by William Shockley and Hans J. Queisser in 1961.